SachinSubhashGhusinge/demo-repo/README.md

-# demo-repo
+# Demo-repo
-this is demo about git and github
+This is demo about git and github